 Plan a Getaway

 Sometimes we simply do need to satiate that wild sense of adventure, and so long as our wallet allows it, why shouldn’t we indulge in a mini getaway?
-Whether it’s hiking, a spa retreat, or a city break, planning a getaway can put a huge smile on your face.
+Whether it’s hiking, a spa retreat, or a city break, planning a getaway can put a huge smile on your face — if the COVID-19 restrictions in your country or city allows for it.
 If your time is limited, you don’t ever have to travel far!
 One of the most exciting parts of being an expat is that the new and unexplored is always just around the corner!

 To see the rest of this ongoing video series with our resident expat expert Lauren, visit our Facebook page.
 There you can share your feedback with us or even ask for advice — we may just use your question as the starting point for the next video!